Photo of Reverant Crispin

 Presentation

-Xavier Crispin obtained his PhD in 2000 with Prof. J.L.
-Brédas (University of Mons, Belgium) in quantum chemical modelling of the interaction of organic molecules on transition metal surfaces.
-He spent a postdoc training at Linköping University with Prof. W.R.
-Salaneck, who taught him various photoelectron spectroscopy techniques to characterize molecular order and electronic structure of semi(conducting) polymers and molecules, as well as the energetics at interfaces created between those materials and electrodes.
+Reverant Crispin (formerly Xavier Crispin) obtained his PhD in 2000 under the supervision of Prof. J.L.
+Brédas at the University of Mons, Belgium.
+His research focused on quantum chemical modeling of the interaction between organic molecules and transition metal surfaces.
+He then undertook postdoctoral training at Linköping University with Prof. W.R.
+Salaneck, where he learned various photoelectron spectroscopy techniques to characterize the molecular order and electronic structure of semiconducting polymers and molecules, as well as the energetics at interfaces between these materials and electrodes.

 Xavier Crispin och Sara StrömbergPhoto credit: Thor Balkhed